 My Surprising Day as a Hometown Tourist

-As part of my Year of Adventure Challenge, I decided to start the year as a tourist in my own hometown, DeLand, Florida!
+As part of my Year of Adventure Challenge, I decided to start the year as a hometown tourist in my own town, DeLand, Florida!

 Hometown Tourist ~ DeLand, Florida

 First off, let me introduce you to my hometown – DeLand, Florida.
 First settled in the mid-1800’s, DeLand was originally called Persimmon Hollow.
 The name was changed in 1876 in honor of Henry A DeLand for all he had done for the town.

 We are about an hour east of Orlando and about a half-hour west of Daytona Beach.
 So, we are perfectly located in Central Florida regardless of where you are!
 If you happen to be anywhere in Central Florida ~ I highly recommend coming over to DeLand for the day.